Dr. Rodrick S. Katete

 Limbe Central High International School, Limbe, Blantyre, Malawi

-Founder of the upcoming Afromics Medical Biotechnology Startup Company
+Founder & CEO of Afromics Medical Biotechnology

 Collaborations with Prof Stephen Baldwin Research Group